RAC (musician): Recent years with solo project

 RAC has remixed artists such as Kings of Leon, Lana Del Rey, Yeah Yeah Yeahs, Edward Sharpe, Death Cab For Cutie, Phoenix, Foster The People, Linkin Park, Two Door Cinema Club, Bob Marley, U2, Ella Fitzgerald, New Order, Lady Gaga, Odesza, and Washed Out.
 RAC released their first original song "Hollywood" featuring Penguin Prison's Chris Glover via Green Label Sound on May 3, 2012.
 "Hollywood" was the promotional single to the debut RAC original album.

 RAC released their second original song "Let Go" featuring Bloc Party's Kele and MNDR on August 20, 2013.
 "Let Go" was the second single from their EP "Don't Talk To", released October 1, 2013.
 RAC's debut studio album as Anjos' solo project, Strangers, was released on April 1, 2014.
 Anjos now resides in the USA.
 The title refers to the fact that the album was primarily made on line, with Anjos never meeting most of the collaborators in real life.
 Outside of remixing, Anjos has done work creating original music content for HBO's Entourage, and was a principal member of the indie-electronica band, The Pragmatic until its end in 2010.
 RAC also composed and performed the soundtrack for the videogame Master Spy.

 RAC performed at music festivals including the Coachella Valley Music and Arts Festival, Firefly Music Festival, Bumbershoot, the Corona Capital music festival, Ultra Music Festival and the Lollapalooza.

 RAC was nominated for a Grammy Award for Say My Name (Odesza featuring Zyra) in 2016.

 Its remix of Bob Moses' "Tearing Me Up" won Best Remixed Recording, Non-Classical at the 59th Annual Grammy Awards in 2017.

 RAC played a major role in the production of Linkin Park's seventh studio album One More Light.

 RAC frequently collaborates with Pink Feathers, the music project of Anjos' wife, Liz Anjos.
 They met at college in Illinois and moved to Portland, Oregon after graduation.
 Besides being a musician, Liz Anjos is also a sub-3-hour marathoner.

-As of 2021, André and Liz have split.
-André is currently dating American model, Ireland Baldwin, in which on December 31, 2022, announced on their social account that they expecting to their first child.
+He is currently dating American model Ireland Baldwin and in December 2022, Baldwin announced on Instagram that they were expecting their first child together.